Player Character Record Sheets: AD&D: 1979-1986

-The first Player Character Record Sheets pack for the Advanced Dungeons & Dragons game, designed by Harold Johnson and featuring a cover by Erol Otus, was produced in 1979 as a 32-page booklet.
-The 1979 version of Player Character Record Sheets for first-edition AD&D features various character record sheets for fighters, clerics, magic users, thieves, and multiclassed characters.
+The first Player Character Record Sheets pack for the first-edition Advanced Dungeons & Dragons game, designed by Harold Johnson and featuring a cover by Erol Otus, was produced in 1979 as a 32-page booklet, with sheets for fighters, clerics, magic users, thieves, and multiclassed characters.

 An updated Player Character Record Sheets pack for AD&D (serialized as REF2), with a new cover by Keith Parkinson, was released in 1986 as a 64-page booklet.

-REF2 Advanced Dungeons & Dragons Player Character Record Sheets is a booklet containing 16 character sheets, with spaces for recording information for an AD&D character.
-This includes check-boxes for supplies and ammunition, room for brief details of the character's family and followers, as well as space to record the "Honor" statistic for Oriental Adventures characters.
-There are also 16 pages of Spell Planner sheets, with lists of every spell available to a particular character class, and three check-boxes to cross off a spell when a character uses it.
-Each spell has a set of little symbols that provide information regarding the spell, with a key for the symbols found inside the back cover.
-This version takes into account character information from Unearthed Arcana, Oriental Adventures, and Dungeoneer's Survival Guide.
+REF2 Advanced Dungeons & Dragons Player Character Record Sheets is a booklet containing 16 character sheets, with sufficient spaces included to record information for AD&D characters.
+Each sheet has check-boxes to record how much supplies and ammunition a character is carrying, and space is provided to record brief information for the family and followers for a character, as well as space to record the "Honor" statistic for Oriental Adventures characters.
+The package also includes 16 pages of Spell Planner sheets, which lists every spell available to several different character classes, and three check-boxes next to each spell to note when a character uses that spell in a day.
+Each spell also has a set of symbols that provide information regarding the spell, with a key printed inside the back cover to explain the symbols.
+This version allowed players to record character information taken from the Unearthed Arcana, Oriental Adventures, and Dungeoneer's Survival Guide sourcebooks.

 Basic D&D: 1980-1986

-Another version, titled Player Character Record Sheets, was printed for the D&D game in 1980 and consisted of a 32-page booklet of 16 character sheets.
-The 1980 version of Player Character Record Sheets for Basic D&D contains 16 record sheets to help players keep track of hit points, armor class, characteristics, saving rolls, special abilities, and more.
-One side is for most of the numerical information; the other for weapons, magical items, etc.
+Another version, titled Player Character Record Sheets, was printed for the D&D game in 1980 and consisted of a 32-page booklet containing 16 character sheets.
+The 1980 version of Player Character Record Sheets for Basic D&D includes 16 record sheets to help players track game statistics such as hit points, armor class, ability scores, saving throws, and special abilities, with one side to record such numerical information and the other side to record possessions such as weapons and magical items.

 The 10th Anniversary Dungeons & Dragons Collector's Set was a boxed set published by TSR in 1984.
 It included the rulebooks from the Basic, Expert, and Companion sets; modules AC2, AC3, B1, B2, and M1; Player Character Record Sheets; and dice.
 This set was limited to 1,000 copies, and was sold by mail and at Gen Con 17.

 Player Character Record Sheets (serialized as AC5) was released in 1985 for characters from the Basic, Expert, and Companion boxed sets for the Dungeons & Dragons game.
 The new rules rendered these character sheets outdated.
 The AC6 set came out almost immediately after this release, which included character sheets compatible with the rules introduced in Master Rules as well.

-AC6 Player Character Record Sheets includes 16 character sheets and 8 spell roster sheets, allowing all the possibilities from the Basic, Expert, Companion, and Master Rules sets.
+AC6 Player Character Record Sheets contains 16 character sheets and 8 spell roster sheets, allowing players to record character information from the Basic, Expert, Companion, and Master Rules sets.